ssato/python-anyconfig/docs/introduction.rst

 - Documentation:

   - Especially API docs need more fixes and enhancements!
 CLI doc is non-fulfilling also.
-  - English is not my native lang and there are many wrong and hard-to-understand expressions.
+  - English is not my native lang and there may be many wrong and hard-to-understand expressions.

 Any feedbacks, helps, suggestions are welcome!
 Please open github issues for these kind of problems also!